mdpopescu/public/README.md

 * SlotMachine: a slot machine

+* Snake: a snake game written in an event-driven fashion

 * SocialClone: a FB-like site

 * SocialNetwork: what the name says; written for a job interview.